How To Learn Anything: Faster And More Efficiently

 For example

-In fact, in a 2012 study on obesity and availability of fast food, they found that if you had 5 or more fast food locations in a 1 mile radius of your house, then you were more than 30% more likely to eat at them then if you had less than 4 locations near you.
+In a 2012 study on obesity and availability of fast food, they found that if you had 5 or more fast food locations in a 1 mile radius of your house, then you were more than 30% more likely to eat at them then if you had less than 4 locations near you.

-Your environment really does shape your actions and choices.
 With this in mind, we want to create the ideal learning environment for success so we can trigger positive actions to help you succeed, and remove the things that will make you fail.

-Don’t use willpower alone.
+So don’t use willpower alone.
 Cut out the option entirely instead.

-Likewise, you can add positive triggers to your environment to help you learn.
+Likewise, you can add positive triggers to your environment to help you learn:

 Forming a new good habit is a lot easier when you connect it to something that you already do each day.